data-preservation-programs/singularity/docs/en/cli-reference/storage/create/local.md

-   --copy-links, -L         Follow symlinks and copy the pointed to item. (default: false) [$COPY_LINKS] --description value      Description of the remote. [$DESCRIPTION] --encoding value         The encoding for the backend. (default: "Slash,Dot") [$ENCODING] --links, -l              Translate symlinks to/from regular files with a '.rclonelink' extension. (default: false) [$LINKS]
+   --copy-links, -L         Follow symlinks and copy the pointed to item. (default: false) [$COPY_LINKS] --description value      Description of the remote. [$DESCRIPTION] --encoding value         The encoding for the backend. (default: "Slash,Dot") [$ENCODING] --hashes value           Comma separated list of supported checksum types. [$HASHES] --links                  Translate symlinks to/from regular files with a '.rclonelink' extension for the local backend. (default: false) [$LINKS]
    --no-check-updated       Don't check to see if the files change during upload. (default: false) [$NO_CHECK_UPDATED] --no-clone               Disable reflink cloning for server-side copies. (default: false) [$NO_CLONE] --no-preallocate         Disable preallocation of disk space for transferred files. (default: false) [$NO_PREALLOCATE]